-Overwatch 2 Competitive Rank System & Community Mode Explained
+Overwatch 2 Competitive Rank System & XIM Detection Update

 Overwatch 2's competitive ranks might appear straightforward—Bronze through Champion, with five divisions per tier—yet the underlying system is often what prevents players from ascending.
-With Season 3's significant changes, including the new Community Crafted game mode with hero reworks, understanding the system is more crucial than ever.
+With significant changes, including recent XIM detection efforts and a new competitive tier, understanding the system is more crucial than ever.
 Here's a complete breakdown of what's happening every time you queue up.

-Overwatch 2 features nine competitive tiers: Bronze, Silver, Gold, Platinum, Diamond, Master, Grandmaster, Champion, and Top 500.
+Overwatch 2 now features ten competitive tiers: Bronze, Silver, Gold, Platinum, Emerald, Diamond, Master, Grandmaster, Champion, and Top 500.
 Each tier, excluding Top 500, is divided into five divisions, with Division 5 being the lowest and Division 1 being the highest within that tier.

 Top 500 functions as a leaderboard rather than a standard tier.
-It's reserved for the top 500 players per role, per region, and per platform.
+It is reserved for the top 500 players per role, per region, and per platform.
 To qualify, players must achieve at least 25 competitive wins on that specific role within the current season.

 Hidden MMR vs. Visible Rank